 There are many ways we can all support or improve our mental health and it can be quite simple.
 Showing children that they already have the tools within them to feel better and more calm is valuable for life.
 Teach children mindfulness and breathing exercises as a way of helping them to slow down and be present in the moment.
 This calms the body and mind while also bringing relief from worries about the future.

-Play is crucial for children, and while their early childhood education or other activities and routines may have been affected for the time being, play is easy to come by.
+Play is crucial for children and is easy to come by.
 Make a point of incorporating play and exploration into every day.
 Think of sensory activities like play dough or sand, explore the outdoors and get up close and personal with nature, utilise online play-based learning initiatives and more.
-Check out our at-home activity ideas here, and more lockdown ideas here.

 Role model positive behaviours